usmanhalalit/DjangoRealtime/README.md

 These events are sent to internal system processes only, not to browsers.
 Like another Django instance or a Django management command listening for events.

-This takes also takes optional `user_id` argument, but only for your reference.
+This also takes optional `user_id` argument, but only for your reference.
 Event is still not sent to browsers.

 ### Listening to Events